horidaisuke/ansible-executor/README.md

 ## Tags

-Tags name is made from join of [simple tags of docker](https://hub.docker.com/_/docker) and [versions of ansible](https://github.com/ansible-community/ansible-build-data/tags).
+Tags name is made from join of [simple tags of docker](https://hub.docker.com/_/docker) and [versions of ansible](https://github.com/ansible-community/ansible-build-data/tags) and [versions of ansible-lint](https://github.com/ansible/ansible-lint/tags).

 * `20.10.18-ansible-6.4.0`, `latest`